particle-iot/docs/src/content/reference/device-os/firmware.md

 If enabled persistently, the log configuration is saved to the device so the log is automatically enabled again the next time the device boots, which is what allows the early boot and safe mode messages to be captured.
 The log can also be enabled for the current session only, in which case it stops capturing messages when the device resets.

 {{note op="start" type="gen4"}}
-This feature is available only on Gen 4 platforms in Device OS 6.5.1 and later.
+This feature is available only on Gen 4 platforms in Device OS 6.6.0 and later.
 It is not avaiable on Gen 3 platforms due to insufficient memory for the feature.
 {{note op="end"}}

+{{note op="start" type="warning"}}
+This feature is intended for debugging.
+It should not be left enabled all the time on production firmware, because writing the log to flash continuously causes flash wear, and can impact the timing of the system thread.
+{{note op="end"}}

 #### System.enableLogFile

 {{api name1="System.enableLogFile"}}

-{{since when="6.5.1"}}
+{{since when="6.6.0"}}

 Enables logging to a file.
 The log starts capturing messages immediately.
 This method can be called again to reconfigure the log while it is running.